EmilHvitfeldt/smltar/docs/07_ml_classification.md

 ## Case study: sparse encoding {#casestudysparseencoding}

 We can change how our text data is represented to take advantage of its sparsity, especially for models like lasso regularized models.
-The regularized regression model we have been training in previous sections used `set_engine("glmnet")`; this computational engine can be more efficient when text data is transformed to a sparse matrix (Section \@ref(motivatingsparse)), rather than a dense data frame or tibble representation.
+The regularized regression model we have been training in previous sections used `set_engine("glmnet")`; this computational engine can be more efficient when text data is transformed to a \index{matrix!sparse}sparse matrix (Section \@ref(motivatingsparse)), rather than a dense data frame or tibble representation.

 To keep our text data sparse throughout modeling and use the sparse capabilities of `set_engine("glmnet")`, we need to explicitly set a non-default preprocessing blueprint, using the package **hardhat** [@R-hardhat].